PPPC 4 DM ID - A Poor Particle Physicist Cookbook for Dark Matter Indirect Detection

 Annihilation

 Positrons: The file ElectronHaloFunctGalaxyAnn.m provides the halo functions I(x,Es,r,z) at a point (r,z) in the Galaxy.
+[Note: very large file, almost 4GB.]

 The notebook Sample.nb shows how to load and use it.